About Straight Talk

 In our experience, the reporting was very poor.
 With a lot of ‘smoke and mirrors’ around the work being done.

 We both really enjoy growing and developing businesses.
 So we decided “Enough is enough” and Straight Talk was formed.

-With our previous endeavours, Ben and myself both had bad experiences with consultants and marketing agencies.
-We found that they either took no responsibility for failure and blamed the client.
-Or they did what was asked of them.
-Knowing full well it was not to the clients benefit before using the excuse “Well, it’s what you asked for.”
+Ben and myself both had bad experiences with consultants and marketing agencies.
+We found that they either took no responsibility for failure and blamed the client or they did what was asked of them even if it wasnt in the best interest of the client.

 From that point, Straight Talk was born.